rwaldron/tc39-notes/es8/2017-03/mar-22.md

 MM: My premise in all of this work —...

-SD: Is there some way that we could have these three back to back and agree where the difference is and figure out the stop-gaps?
+SD: Is there some way that we could have these three back-to-back and agree where the difference is and figure out the stop-gaps?

 WH: This discussion is an outgrowth of the issues from the last meeting.
 That's what we're doing.